Mr. Sprengel visits the Golden Pavilion in Kyoto, Japan

 In an effort to increase his understanding of the world and bring this newfound insight to his students, Mr. Sprengel has taken opportunities in recent years to travel.
-After each travel experience, which has included Europe, South America, Asia and Africa, he has incorporated aspects of the art and culture into his lessons.
+After each travel experience, which has included Europe, South America, Asia, Africa, and Australia, he has incorporated aspects of the art and culture into his lessons.
 During two consecutive Spring Breaks, Mr. Sprengel travelled to China, visiting Hei Zhi Ma Hutong Elementary School in Beijing.
 He even had the opportunity to teach an art lesson to fourth grade students during his second visit.
 In the summer of 2016, Mr. Sprengel travelled to Ghana for a class on African music and culture, and he had the wonderful opportunity to work with students in the Nunya Music Academy.
-Most recently, Mr. Sprengel spent ten days during the summer of 2017 in the Amazon rainforest of Peru working with children in two rainforest communities and attending professional development workshops on place-based education, inquiry and STEM!
+Recently, Mr. Sprengel spent ten days during the summer of 2017 in the Amazon rainforest of Peru working with children in two rainforest communities and attending professional development workshops on place-based education, inquiry and STEM!

 Although his path to becoming an art teacher has been a long and winding road, the experiences along the way have been valuable and rewarding.
 Mr. Sprengel is very excited about the opportunity to begin his tenth year sharing his love of art with the Newton-Lee Explorers.page updated June 7, 2021